UQ-GP/Bi-fidelity-Calibration/Readme.txt

 Simulator.m----------Gives the HF and LF simulator outputs for Examples 1-3.
 TransformData.m----------Gives the Box-Cox, square root, or identity transformation, and the log absolute value of the Jacobian for the transformation.
-TransformData_inv.m----------Gives the inverse of the Box-Cox, square root, or identity transformation.
+TransformData_inv.m----------Gives the inverse of the Box-Cox, square root, or identity transformation. invandlogdet.m----------Gives the inverse and log determinant of a positive definite matrix.

 Example1.mat----------Initial designs and numerical results for Example 1.
 Example1Size2.mat ----------Initial designs and numerical results for Example 1, larger initial design size